Attend a LIVE Service Autopilot demo this month and be entered to win an iPad!

 • Projected profit and loss

-The items above in bold are the ones the bare bones items that you MUST include in your financial plan.
-The rest of the items are bonuses that you can use to take your business plan to the next level.
+The items above in bold are the bare bones items that you MUST include in your financial plan.

 Even though not everything listed above will apply to you, it’s a great start in creating your first cleaning business plan.